kcybulski/prosody-modules/mod_profile/README.markdown

 vCard 4 based protocol][xep0292] and integrates with [Personal Eventing Protocol][xep0163].

+Also supports [XEP-0398: User Avatar to vCard-Based Avatars Conversion].

 The vCard 4, [User Avatar][xep0084] and [User Nickname][xep0172]
 PEP nodes are updated when the vCard is changed..